We'll help you plan a meeting that everyone involved will remember and keep you coming back.

 srobinson@maconga.org

-Macon, Georgia, the city known as the "The Song and Soul of the South," holds a treasure trove of potential story ideas.
-The Macon-Bibb County Convention and Visitors Bureau is eager to assist writers by gathering information, providing photos and coordinating interviews, as requested.
-Below are general topics of interest with brief descriptions; please call or e-mail the MBCCVB Communications Director at any time to discuss your ideas or needs.
+Macon, Georgia, the city known as "Where Soul Lives," holds a treasure trove of potential story ideas.
+Visit Macon is eager to assist writers by gathering information, providing photos and coordinating interviews, as requested.
+Below are general topics of interest with brief descriptions; please call or e-mail the Vice President of Marketing at any time to discuss your ideas or needs.

-Attractions (Halls of Fame, House Museums and Indian Mounds)
+Attractions (Hall of Fame, House Museums and Indian Mounds)

-Events/Festivals (International Cherry Blossom Festival to Christmas in Olde Macon)
+Events/Festivals (International Cherry Blossom Festival to Main Street Christmas Light Extravaganza)

 History (From Native American to Civil War to Civil Rights)